 More Important People Rely On You

-Your patients are very important.
-There is also a group of people who are more important.
+Yes, your patients are very important.
+However, there is also a group of people who are more important.
 Who can be more important than my patients, you think.
 They pay my income.
-Without them, I wouldn’t be in business.
+Without them, I wouldn’t have an income.

 True.
-Without them, you really could not practice as a podiatrist, could you?
+They do pay your income, which keeps your business going.
 However, they don’t love you as your family loves you.
 By far, if you have a family, your spouse and children rely on you more than you think.
 They love you more than anything.

 Disability is known as the destroyer of dreams.
 Your future and family dreams could be destroyed.
 They don’t have to, though.
 With disability insurance, you have peace of mind knowing that you have a plan – and income – in place should the unexpected happen.

 OK, John.
 You have made your point.
 I need this insurance.
 How do I get it?

 Well, let’s first discuss disability insurance underwriting.

 How Disability Insurance Carriers Underwrite Podiatrists